-Despite the popular, abbreviated term, you definitely can get a prenup after marriage.
-This contract, known as a post-nuptial agreement, is drafted after marriage by those who are still married and either are contemplating separation or divorce or simply want to protect themselves for the unexpected in the future, according to the Legal Dictionary.
+Despite the fact that a prenup is arranged before a marriage, you can still sign one after exchanging "I Do's."
+This contract, known as a post-nuptial agreement, is drafted after marriage by those who are still married and either are contemplating separation or divorce or simply want to protect themselves for the unexpected in the future, explains FindLaw.

-- Harmony - A post-nuptial agreement, although it seems unromantic, can actually help couples struggling with financial differences to keep their marriage intact, says Chris A. Stachtiaris, an attorney focused in family law and trained in collaborative law, an alternative process to court-based divorces.
-How can a post-nuptial agreement help you stay together?
-For instance, says Stachtiaris, if you are constantly arguing about your husband’s gambling debts but your marriage is otherwise fine, you can stipulate that your debts are not his debts and visa versa.
-Sometimes, separating your finances can help eliminate one of your main arguments and live more harmoniously.
+- Harmony: A post-nuptial agreement, although it seems unromantic, can actually help couples struggling with financial differences to keep their marriage intact, says Chris A. Stachtiaris, an attorney who specializes in family law and trained in collaborative law, an alternative process to court-based divorces.
+A post-nuptial agreement can actually help couples stay together.
+According to Stachtiaris, if you constantly argue about your partner's gambling debts, for instance, but your marriage is otherwise fine, you can stipulate that your debts are not their debts and visa versa.
+Sometimes, separating your finances can help eliminate one of your main arguments in order to live more harmoniously.

-- A Way Out - Feeling protected if something were to ever happen to your marriage can lift you out of desperation and keep you from staying in an unhappy marriage for the wrong reasons.
+- A Way Out: If something were to ever happen to your marriage, the protection of a post-nuptial agreement can lift you out of desperation and keep you from staying in an unhappy marriage for the wrong reasons.
 You can use post-nuptial agreements to spell out the separation of your assets, what would happen to your assets and finances should you separate or divorce, and how the two of you would provide for your children after emancipation.
-(For example, would you both have to contribute so much for your child’s college education even after the child turns 18?
+(For example, would you both have to contribute to your child’s college education, even after they turn 18?
 If so, how much?)

-- Peace of Mind - Anytime you can do something to alleviate worries about the future, you should consider it.
-While the prenup or post-nup can be controversial - maybe the person with less money and fewer assets will feel threatened or attacked - if you both agree, then it can help you spell out your financial future.
-Knowing that whether you get divorced or your spouse dies, you will be financially stable, then you should be able to sleep better at night.
+- Peace of Mind: While the prenup or postnup can be controversial (maybe the person with fewer assets will feel threatened or attacked) if you both agree, a post-nuptial agreement can help you spell out (and cushion) your financial future.
+Knowing whether you get divorced or your spouse dies, for example, you will be financially stable.

 How to Get a Post-Nuptial Agreement

-- The first step is to find legal representation that is well versed in family law.
-Look for someone who spends at least 60 percent of his or her time doing domestic legal work, says Stachtiaris.
+The first step is to find legal representation that is well versed in family law.
+Look for someone who spends at least 60% of their time doing domestic legal work, recommends Stachtiaris.

-- Next, you and your husband or wife need to consider and assess all your assets – separate and shared – and finances to determine what you would have to separate or stipulate in the post-nuptial agreement.
-One of the first things you will decide is what kind of support, if any, you will provide to one another if you are to separate, which legally means you would no longer be acting and behaving as married people, says Stachtiaris.
+Next, you and your spouse need to consider and assess all of your separate and shared assets and finances to determine what you would have to separate or stipulate in the post-nuptial agreement.
+One of the first things you will decide is what kind of support, if any, you will provide to one another if you separate, which legally means you would no longer be acting and behaving as married people, says Stachtiaris.
 For example, you could write in the post-nuptial agreement that no one would get spousal support if you were to ever separate.

-- Provide full disclosure of your assets.
+Then, provide full disclosure of your assets.
 If you are not completely honest, you nullify the post-nuptial contract.
-While Stachtiaris suggests having access to funds separately from your spouse, you still must tell your spouse that this money exists.
+While Stachtiaris suggests having access to funds separately from your spouse, you still must inform your spouse that this money exists.